 Just like choosing a favorite for cooking on electric or gas stoves, the answer for the best cookware for induction stoves depends on a few factors.
 Here are our favorites depending on your preference and what you may be looking for.

-Generally, stainless steel is going to be a safe bet for induction compatibility.
-Our Stainless Clad is made of 5-ply, induction-compatible 18/10 stainless steel, which is a much better and longer-lasting option than cheaper aluminum pans that aren't induction-compatible.
+Our Stainless Clad Cookware is made of 5-ply, fully induction-compatible 18/10 stainless steel, which is a much better and longer-lasting option than cheaper aluminum pans (which are more prone to warping and have shorter lifespans).

-Easiest Clean Up: Made In Non Stick
+Easiest Clean Up: ProCoat Non Stick

 Using non stick on induction can get tricky, as certain types of non stick pans are compatible while others aren't—all depending on the materials used to construct the pans.